rydmike/flex_color_scheme/README.md

 theme's name and description in the examples.
 We also use it for the 3-way theme mode switch, that uses the scheme colors in its toggle widget for its custom theme mode option buttons.

+#### The Optional FlexThemeModeSwitch

-The only thing on the `HomePage` of interest is perhaps the `FlexThemeModeSwitch`, which is the UI for the 3-way theme mode toggle switch used in the examples to change theme mode.
+The only thing on the `HomePage` that might be of interest is the `FlexThemeModeSwitch`, which is the UI for the 3-way theme mode toggle switch used in the examples to change theme mode.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/theme_mode_switch.png?raw=true" alt="theme mode switch" width="350"/>